0x1Jar/bypass-403/README.md

 ```

 ## Contributers
 Project forked from [iamj0ker](https://github.com/iamj0ker/bypass-403) for personal use.
+There are no liabilities.

 ## Notable posts
 - https://blog.vidocsecurity.com/blog/401-and-403-bypass-how-to-do-it-right/